Friday, January 11, 2013

 Then one of the shortest, yet most powerful and meaningful verses found in scripture was written.
 Jesus wept.
 [Jn 11:35]

 The world brainwashes males into believing that ‘real men’ do not cry.
 I think it reveals a compassionate and honest heart when a man weeps.
-Yet another lie propagated by the arch enemy.
+Yet another lie propagated by the archenemy.
 If men were not meant to weep, they would not have been created with tear ducts.
 Our mighty warrior King and Lord, Jesus the Messiah (Y’shua) wept!

-However, He acknowledged amongst them lack of trust and faith because they did not know Him well enough yet to comprehend that He was capable of raising Lazarus from the dead.
+However, He acknowledged amongst them a lack of trust and faith because they did not know Him well enough yet to comprehend that He was capable of raising Lazarus from the dead.

 He also heard the remarks of those who murmured about Him healing the blind.
 He heard the unbelief and He groaned again (grieved).